Apprentices: Making impact

 The goal is to highlight the talent and energy Apprentices bring into the workplace.

 What is an Apprenticeship?

 An apprenticeship is a genuine job.
-Apprenticeships combine practical training in a job with study.
+Apprenticeships combine practical training in a job with a range of learning and study formats.
 An apprentice will:

 – Work alongside experienced staff.

 – Earn a wage and get holiday pay.

 – Be given time for study specifically related to their role (the equivalent of one day a week).
 Mercuri’s apprenticeship programmes embrace remote learning and remote working with a combination of blended learning methods.

 Anyone can be an apprentice – Find out about our graduate sales academy at Emerson

 What can you earn?

 The national minimum wage (NMW) for apprentices is £3.90 per hour (April 2019).
 The apprentice NMW applies to learners aged under 19 or aged 19 or over and in the first year of their apprenticeship.
 Apprentices aged 25 and over, and not in the first year of their apprenticeship, will be entitled to the National Minimum Wage.